 You Might Not Want a Free Book Appraisal

 The old saying that you get what you pay for holds true in appraisals as well.
 While it is very possible to get a ballpark figure, a free appraisal should not be taken too seriously.
 Here is why:

 - A local book dealer may have an interest in your book.
 It would benefit him to buy cheaply.

-- On the Internet the person appraising the item can't see important details like condition of the pages or cover.
+- On the internet, the person appraising the item can't see important details like condition of the pages or cover.
 The appraiser can't tell you whether or not the author's autograph is a forgery or not.

 - The National Association of Professional Appraisers has a code of ethics that its members hold to.
-By using appraisers that are members of a reputable organization you can help ensure that you are not dealing with someone that is unscrupulous or lacks credibility.
+By using appraisers that are members of a reputable organization, you can help ensure that you are not dealing with someone that is unscrupulous or lacks credibility.